unionai-oss/pandera/docs/source/checks.rst

 ``Column`` checks support grouping by a different column so that you can make assertions about subsets of the ``Column`` of interest.
-This changes the function signature of the ``Check`` function so that its input is a dict where keys are the group names and keys are subsets of the ``Column`` series.
+This changes the function signature of the ``Check`` function so that its input is a dict where keys are the group names and values are subsets of the ``Column`` series.

 Specifying ``groupby`` as a column name, list of column names, or